Optimal Therapy to Prolong Normoglycemia Remission Proposed

 “The results were achieved without a decrease in weight,” Dr. Apovian told EndocrineWeb.
 “That you can prolong remission of hyperglycemia with metformin and sitagliptin without changes in diet and weight is surprising.”2

-This study examined the efficacy of two drugs used to manage type 2 diabetes, metformin and sitagliptin, to extend near-normoglycemia remission in patients with DKA.2 Metformin decreases glucose release by the liver and increases insulin sensitivity, and sitagliptin, like other DPP-4 inhibitors, increases circulating insulin levels and inhibits the release of glucagon from the pancreas.
+The study, Randomized controlled study of metformin and sitagliptin on long-term normoglycemai remission in African American atients with hypergylcemic crises, published in Diabetes Care, examined the efficacy of two drugs used to manage type 2 diabetes, metformin and sitagliptin, to extend near-normoglycemia remission in patients with DKA.2 Metformin decreases glucose release by the liver and increases insulin sensitivity, and sitagliptin, like other DPP-4 inhibitors, increases circulating insulin levels and inhibits the release of glucagon from the pancreas.

 This prospective, randomized study included African American patients between the ages of 18 and 65 years who were overweight or obese (BMI ≥28 kg/m2) and presented with new-onset, unprovoked DKA.
 A total of 48 participants achieved near-normoglycemia remission after discontinuing insulin for 1 week and were randomized to receive metformin 1,000 mg daily, sitagliptin 100 mg daily, or placebo.